-Summary description (in plain langage): This agreement deals with the procedure of Port State Control in Carribean region.
-Each Contracting Party have to establish and maintain a system of Port State Control in order to ensure that, without discrimination as to flag, foreign merchant ships calling at the ports of its state comply with the standards laid down.
-Also, the Contracting Parties have to achieve 15% annual inspection rate per country within 3 years.
+Observers: IMO, ILO, PMAESA (Port Management Association of Eastern and Souther Africa), Ethiopia Summary description (in plain langage): This agreement deals with the procedure of Port State Control in Indian Ocean region.
+Each Contracting Party have to establish and maintain a system of Port State Control in order to ensure that, without discrimination as to flag, foreign merchant ships calling at the ports of its state comply with the standards laid down (section 1.2).
+Also, the Contracting Parties have to achieve 10% annual inspection rate per country within 3 years (section 1.3).

-Date of first approval: 9 february 1996
+Date of first approval: 5 june 1998

+Date of coming into force: 1 april 1999

 Dates of revision: Ø

 Reasons of revisions: Ø

-Applicability (situation of ratification): Ø
+Applicability (situation of ratification): This memorandum will enter into force for each

+Authority 90 days from the date of acceptance or accession (section 10.6).

-Stakes for ports: Coastal States are strictly involved in the control of foreign ships entering in
+Stakes for ports: Coastal States are strictly involved in the control of foreign ships entered in

-their ports.
-The Port State Control Officers are entitled to survey ships.
-They are liable for the
+their ports (section 3).
+Port State Control Officers are entitled to survey ships.
+They are liable for

-inspection of those ships:
+the inspection of those ships: